wulongict/SpectralArchive/README.md

 Start from here, all the command should be excuted under the source code folder, namely, SpectralArchive.

-Run the following scripts to remove any intermediate files generated from previous failed compilation and have a clean start.
+Run the following scripts to remove any intermediate files and have a clean start.
 ```bash
 ./cleanMake.bash
 ```